 Henri's prayers were answered.
-He re-connected with Grammy-Award-winners Charles Neville and Amadee Castenell, along with many others who had left New Orleans, including Charles Burchell, a former music camp student, who went to the New England Conservatory and now performs regularly on Drums with Henri.
+He re-connected with Grammy-Award-winners Charles Neville and Amadee Castenell, along with many others who had left New Orleans.

 Henri brings these old friends together with new friends from the north of Boston's burgeoning music scene to fashion a unique sound for his new northern fans.

 Every Henri Smith concert is a unique experience.
-People who saw Henri two nights in a row last year exclaimed, "These were two completely different shows -- and they were both great!"
+People who see Henri two nights in a row exclaim, "These are two completely different shows -- and they're both great!"